kaigolden/DATA-581-01_DataAnalyticsPortfolio/README.md

 # DS581_DataAnalyticsPortfolio
-Portfolio of Data Analytics Projects using Python, Power BI, Tableau, SQL, and Data Storytelling
+This repository is a portfolio of data analytics projects developed during one of my graduate-level courses in the Master's of Science in Data Science (MSDS) program at Gonzaga University.
+It uses Python, Power BI, Tableau, and SQL, and involves data visualization and data storytelling.
+Each project contains its own folder with its own data, code, and write up(s).

 # Kaili Golden
 Graduate student in Gonzaga University's Master's in Data Science (MSDS) program.